dedycloud/flutter_crashlytics/README.md

 Here's to help you with Flutter :
 - [Flutter Installation](https://flutter.dev/docs/get-started/install)

-Once Flutter is set on your PC, you will need to get firebase and crashlytics added into your projects :
+Once Flutter is set on your PC, you will need to get firebase and crashlytics added into your Flutter projects :
 - [Add Firebase to Flutter Projects](https://firebase.google.com/docs/flutter/setup?platform=android)
 - [Add Crashlytics to Flutter Projects](https://pub.dev/packages/firebase_crashlytics)